gkapoor6/RubyAI-Emotion-Mentor/README.md

-# Omi - Emotion Mentor
+# Ruby - Emotion Mentor

 Application that provides real-time emotion analysis through audio recordings from the Omi wearable device.
 It uses the Hume AI SDK (Expression Measurement API) for emotional expression measurement in voice data.